 The process of freight consolidation, when several small shipments going to the same location are combined, offers a number of benefits to shippers and customers when used correctly.
 By combining the shipments, the freight forwarder saves money on fuel costs and the customer saves on total shipping costs.
 However, when the wrong shipments are bundled together, it can be disastrous.
 We’ve rounded up a few do’s and don’ts of freight consolidation to help save money and headaches.

-- Merchandise packaged on skids or pallets that is easily loaded and does not require extra care.
+- Merchandise packaged on skids or pallets that are easily loaded and do not require extra care.

-- Garments, auto parts, textiles and technology that is properly packaged and unlikely to be time sensitive or interfere with other cargo.
+- Garments, auto parts, textiles, and technology that are properly packaged and unlikely to be time sensitive or interfere with other cargo.

-- Freight with inventory costs that outweigh transportation costs creating a sense of urgency; such as with customized computers or products that are required to ship within a certain amount of time.
+- Freight with inventory costs outweighs transportation costs creating a sense of urgency; such as with customized computers or products that are required to ship within a certain amount of time.

 - Bulky or fragile merchandise.
 The cost savings offered by consolidation becomes invalid if the size or fragility of the freight requires extra handling and time to prevent damage.

 - Freight that must be temperature controlled.
 Anything that requires a precise temperature to prevent spoilage or contamination should always be shipped separately from other cargo.